 After our initial assessment meeting, each session is shaped by your needs at that time.
 If I think it will be of benefit to you, I may use creative methods from time to time as I have found these to be beneficial in the process of self-discovery.

-In addition, I regularly undertake additional learning through Continuing Professional Development events/workshops:
+I regularly undertake additional learning through Continuing Professional Development events/workshops:

 - Working with Trauma and Neuroscience